wukongcheng/databank/README.md

-# XCI
+# databank

-XCI is a public blockchain for medical big data which is Ethereum-based with privacy protection, identity authentication and configurable consensus mechanism.
+databank is a public blockchain for medical big data which is Ethereum-based with privacy protection, identity authentication and configurable consensus mechanism.

 ## Features